 The rope mouthpiece will feel unfamiliar to a horse.
 It’s best to introduce them gently.
 Begin introducing the war bridle to your horse by placing the rawhide-covered rope mouthpiece of the bridle into your horse’s mouth while they are tied in a calm space.
 Let your horse get used to the sensation of the mouthpiece around its jaw.

-Round Pen your Horse while Wearing a War Bridle
+Round Pen Your Horse While Wearing a War Bridle

 Evaluate